knightsUCF/COVIDGenomeAnalysis/README.md

-Between these locations of the genomic sequence are where the different functional proteins can be found of COVID.
+Between these start and stop codon locations of the genomic sequence are where the different functional proteins can be found of COVID.

 # RSCU Index